AvveerSchoolAccount/AvveerSchoolAccount.github.io/pages/about.md

 # Portfolio Jekyll Theme

-This is a personal portfolio theme that I used as my personal portfolio
+This is a jekyll theme called portfolio made by LeNPaul that I used as to display all my projects